-The Phosphonates, Potassium Phosphites have been observed to activate defense mechanisms that kick into gear when attacked by disease or insects.
-This product also has fungistatic activity against major fungal pathogens and decline, such as Phytophthora Root Rot, and has been shown to promote the trees natural defense systems capable of stimulating host defenses through induced systemic resistance.
+The Phosphonates, Potassium phosphite, have been observed to activate defense mechanisms that kick into gear when attacked by disease or insects.
+This product also has fungistatic activity against major fungal pathogens and decline, such as Phytophthora Root Rot, and has been shown to promote the tree’s natural defense systems capable of stimulating host defenses through induced systemic resistance.

 One method is to wall off the pathogen by killing off surrounding cells, somewhat like a fire line around a forest fire.
 Currently, potassium phosphites are being studied as “inducers”, of disease resistance and control.
 But the plant responds further, releasing various chemical compounds that alert the rest of the plant to begin producing other compounds that increase plant resistance to infection or attack at other sites on the plant.
 These responses are called systemic acquired resistance (SAR) and induced resistance (IR).
 It is also well known that functional Potassium will provide a certain level of disease protection, in and of itself.

-Potassium Phosphite, being a full potassium salt of phosphorous acid, has been shown, by research, to be the most effective form of the Phosphonate type fungicides.
-The mode of action of phosphorous acid is two fold, by acting first within the fungus, inhibiting fungus growth, and also by changing the nature of the fungal cell walls by activating the plants own immune defense response through rapid cytological action, and triggering other cellular phytoalexin accumulations and metabolic changes and other resistance inducers.
+Potassium phosphite, being a full potassium salt of phosphorous acid, has been shown, by research, to be the most effective form of Phosphonate type fungicides.
+The mode of action of phosphorous acid is two-fold, by acting first within the fungus, inhibiting fungus growth, and also by changing the nature of the fungal cell walls by activating the plant’s own immune defense response through rapid cytological action and triggering other cellular phytoalexin accumulations and metabolic changes and other resistance inducers.
 Phosphonates are highly selective, non-toxic fungicides against numerous fungal pathogens, and provide both protective and curative responses against such plant diseases.

 It is a highly systemic sterol inhibitor that penetrates and trans-locates, preventing fungal cell development, by interfering with cell wall formation and growth throughout the plant by inhibiting sterol biosynthesis.